corrode/corrode.github.io/content/blog/foundational-software/index.md

 Rust is a language for decades and my mission is to be a part of this shift.

 On to the next 10 years!

+{{ <next_steps context="Building foundational software?
+I can help your team plan Rust adoption and review the architecture before you commit to it." source="foundational-software" /> }}